MicrosoftDocs/bot-docs/articles/v4sdk/skill-use-skilldialog.md

 - [Start a skill](#start-a-skill)
 - [Summarize the skill result](#summarize-the-skill-result)
 - [Allow the user to cancel the skill](#allow-the-user-to-cancel-the-skill)

+The main dialog inherits from the _component dialog_ class.
+For more about component dialogs, see how to [manage dialog complexity](bot-builder-compositcontrol.md)

 ### Initialize the main dialog